Tel Hadid: Late Bronze Age

-Late Iron Age settlement
+Iron Age

-The settlement reached its peak in the Iron Age II, under the Kingdom of Israel and, after its downfall, under the Assyrian Empire.
-Archaeologists unearthed structures around Tel Hadid, dated from the 10th to 7th centuries BCE.
+The first clear sings of settlement are dated to the Iron Age II, under the Kingdom of Israel and, after its downfall, under the Assyrian Empire.

+Iron IIA

+The main finding from the Iron IIA is a cultic refuse pit containing several pottery vessels, including chalices, clay figurines and Judean pillar figure.
+The assemblage feature types with parallels across the coastal plain, from Tell Qasile and Tel Aphek in the north to Tel Batash and Tel Beit Shemesh in the south.
+These are dated c.
+9th century BCE.

+Iron IIB

+Few remains found on the top and around of the mound indicate a settlement dated to the Iron IIB.

+Iron IIC

-Salvage excavations north of the tell have revealed two structures dated to the late 8th to 7th century BCE, the time of Assyrian rule, as well as 28 olive presses and some winepresses.
-A cultic refuse pit was excavated, containing several pottery vessels, including chalices and clay figurines, including a Judean pillar figure.
+Salvage excavations on the lower hill, north of the mound, have revealed a cluster of domestic units, with two well-preserved structures, dated to the late 8th to 7th century BCE, the time of Assyrian rule, as well as 28 olive presses and some winepresses.

-Within those structures two clay tablets written in Cuneiform, attesting to real estate transactions which took place in 698 and 664 BCE.
-The names appearing on these tablets are exclusively Mesopotamian and Aramean.
+Within those structures two clay tablets written in Cuneiform, attesting to economic transactions which took place in 698 and 664 BCE.
+The names appearing on these tablets are Mesopotamian, Aramean and local.
 This is explained by the Assyrian policy of forced displacement, as attested in Assyrian sources and the Biblical text (2 Kings 17:1, 24).
 Similar finds were uncovered in nearby Gezer, which was an important Israelite town, which was destroyed and rebuilt by the Assyrians.